Skip to footer content

 3. Find Element Exists Using List Comprehension

 List comprehension offers a concise way to find elements that satisfy a particular condition within a list.
-You can use comprehension along with a conditional expression to filter out elements based on a specified criterion.
+You can use it in combination with a conditional expression to filter out elements based on a specified criterion.

 my_list = [1, 2, 3, 4, 5]